ahama92/jobinfo/README.md

 # What is jobinfo?
 Researchers on a Linux-based computing system submit computing jobs to run and process their research data.
-Information on these jobs is collated in an output table as they run and provide a record of the resources used by the job.
-This tool extracts useful information from such tables, including,
+Information on these jobs is collated in an output table as they run and provide a record of the resources used by the job. [`jobinfo`](https://github.com/ahama92/jobinfo) extracts useful information from such tables, including,
 - Allocation code(s) corresponding to a user.
 - Most recently submitter job ID.
 - Total CPU usage in core-hours.